kimsehan11/project_finance/README.md

 ## Datasets
 The [training dataset](data/kospi_train.csv) has KOSPI from 2019 to 2022.
 The [test dataset](data/kospi_test.csv) has KOSPI in 2023.
 See [load_data.ipynb](load_data.ipynb) to load the datasets.

-## Part 1
+## Part 1.
 Predict KOSPI of the next day using KOSPI of previous days.

-## Part 2
+Train regression models to predict the next day's `close` using `Open`, `Low`, `High`, `Close`, `Volume` of previous days as predictors using *only* the training dataset.
+Cross-validate to select the best model.
+Evaluate the accuracy of your model using the test dataset.

-Use more features (any publicly available statistics of your choice) to improve your model.
+## Part 2.
+Use more predictors to improve your model.
+Extend the regression model by adding some extra predictors of your choice.
+You can use any statistics publicly available.

 ## Report template
 * Report must be a pdf file with filename `YOUR_STUDENT_ID.pdf`